-Board of Directors (cont'd) Board Composition
+Board of Directors (cont'd)

+Board Composition

-The Board comprises seven Directors: two Executive Directors, four Independent Non-Executive Directors, and one Non-Executive Director.
+As disclosed in the announcement of the Company dated 14 March 2024, following the retirement of Mr. Rudolf Bischof on 14 May 2024, the Board comprises six Directors: two Executive Directors, three Independent Non-Executive Directors, and one Non-Executive Director.
 One of the Independent Non-Executive Directors possesses the appropriate professional accounting qualifications or related financial management expertise as required under the Listing Rules.